-Hermann always had a vision of creating a prominent family owned business that he could pass to his children and to future family generations.
+Hermann always had a vision of creating a prominent family-owned business that he could pass to his children and to future family generations.
 His plan has always remained the same, but the journey has been a challenging one.
-In the early 1980’s, Hermann began purchasing, renovating and managing rental properties.
+In the early 1980s, Hermann began purchasing, renovating, and managing rental properties.
 He brought his son, Andrew, around with him as his little apprentice and taught him the importance of having pride in his work.
 He encouraged his daughter, Aneshka, to assume leadership roles and pursue a degree in accounting.
 When his youngest son, Alexander, joined the company it was a dream come true, he was overjoyed to have all three of his children now in the family business.

 After dealing with an incompetent private contractor during the construction of his personal residence, Hermann decided to found his own General Contracting Company.
 Colas Construction (formerly West-Trend Construction) was incorporated on June 3, 1997.
 Hermann developed and self-financed all of his initial projects leading to significant recognition.
-Today, Hermann has two of his children as executive members of the firm.
-Over the years, Colas Construction has continued to build top quality projects.
-The company’s construction portfolio now includes ground up and renovation of affordable housing, mixed use, tenant improvements and various commercial projects.
+Today, Hermann's three children are executive members of the firm.
+Over the years, Colas Construction has continued to build top-quality projects.
+The company’s construction portfolio now includes ground up and renovation of affordable housing, mixed-use, tenant improvements, and various commercial projects.